 Saker Conservation and Falconry

-This is a web-site built for the Saker Task Force (STF) which was set up under the Raptors MOU of the Convention on Conservation of Migratory Species (CMS).
-The site is run by the International Association for Falconry and Conservation of Birds of Prey (IAF), working together with CMS, Birdlife International and IUCN.
+This is a site of the Saker Task Force (STF) which was set up under the Raptors MOU of the Convention on Conservation of Migratory Species (CMS).
+The site is run by IUCN for the International Association for Falconry and Conservation of Birds of Prey (IAF), working together with CMS and Birdlife International.

 27 Aug 2019